MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-case-study.md

 ## Step 1 - Planning for communication compliance

 Contoso IT administrators and compliance specialists attended online webinars about compliance solutions in Microsoft 365 and decided that communication compliance policies will help them meet the updated corporate policy requirements for reducing workplace harassment.
-Working together, they've developed a plan to create and enable a communication compliance policy that will monitor for offensive language for chats sent in Microsoft Teams in email messages sent in Exchange Online.
+Working together, they've developed a plan to create and enable a communication compliance policy that will monitor for offensive language for chats sent in Microsoft Teams, private messages and community conversations in Yammer, and in email messages sent in Exchange Online.
 Their plan includes identifying:

 - The IT administrators that need access to communication compliance features.
 - The compliance specialists that need to create and manage communication policies.